chisomrutherford/nigeria-clinical-guidelines-dataset/README.md

 The data was created using a clinician-supervised pipeline that involved optical character recognition (OCR), followed by manual curation, and subsequent structuring using a large language model.
 Validation is currently ongoing through spot-checking, with additional details outlined in the limitations section.

-The dataset is released under the Creative Commons Attribution 4.0 (CC BY 4.0) license.

 ## Schema

 Each JSON file follows this structure: